How to Stain Outdoor Wood for Durability (Revised

 stain will not penetrate it.
 You can see the mill glaze if you look at

-the surface of the wood from an angle and see a shiny surface.
+the surface of the wood from an angle and the surface is shiny or glass

 Before applying stain, sand all surfaces with 80 grit